SGajjar24/Patent-Pilot--Beta/README.md

 ---

 <p align="center">
-  Made with ❤️ by the PatentPilot Team
+  Made with ❤️ by the Swetang Gajjar
 </p>

 <p align="center">